 The Union Institute & University Teacher Licensure program has two options: undergraduate and post baccalaureate.
-In both options, UI&U offers a unique way to help you earn your license through a flexible combination of brief weekend residencies and online seminars.
-The licensure program at UI&U is designed to match the professional interests and career goals of aspiring teachers with a learning schedule that fits busy lives.
+In both options, Union Institute & University offers a unique way to help you earn your license through a flexible combination of brief weekend residencies and online seminars.
+The licensure program at Union Institute & University is designed to match the professional interests and career goals of aspiring teachers with a learning schedule that fits busy lives.
 Each term, students work one-on-one with a faculty mentor and a small study group with similar interests.
 A student's previously earned bachelor's degree will determine the area of endorsement (see chart below).

 Union Institute & University’s Bachelor of Arts program is approved by the Vermont Department of Education to prepare teachers for licensure in the following endorsement areas: